TheTaylorLee/AdminToolbox/readme.md

 #### Remoting
 > Remoting related functions.
 This module focuses on remote access and management tasks.

+#### SecOps
+> A complimentary module with functions specific to security operations or investigations.

 #### VmwareAutomate
 > VMWare related functions.
 This module focuses on Automateing Bulk VMWare Tasks.